MicrosoftLearning/mslearn-ai-fundamentals/Instructions/Exercises/04a-speech.md

 1. In the Chat pane, use the **Start** button to start a conversation with the model.
 If prompted, allow access to the system microphone.
 The agent will introduce itself.

+    >**Tip**: If you are not prompted for microphone access, and your microphone is not detected, try the following steps to allow microphone access.
+In the browser window, navigate to the page url.
+Click on the *lock icon* next to the url.
+Select *Permissions*, *Microphone*, and *Allow*.
+Then refresh the page and try again.

 1. When the app status is **Listening…**, say something like `"How does speech recognition work?"` and wait for a response.

-    >**Tip**: If an error occurs or the app can’t detect any speech input, you can enter a text-based prompt.

 1. Verify that the app status changes to **Processing…**.
 The app will process the spoken input, using speech-to-text to convert your speech to text and submit it to the model as a prompt.

-    >**Tip**: the processing speed may be so fast that you do not actually see the status before it changes back to *Speaking*.
+    >**Tip**: The processing speed may be so fast that you do not actually see the status before it changes back to *Speaking*.

 1. When the status changes to **Speaking…**, the app uses text-to-speech to vocalize the response from the model.
 To see the original prompt and the response as text, select the **cc** button on the bottom of the chat screen.